-Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a safe and compliant supply of drinking water Performance measure (mandatory) Safety of drinking water The extent to which the Council's drinking water supply complies with- part 4 of the drinking water standards (bacteria compliance criteria) part 5 of the drinking water standards (protozoa compliance criteria) How we will measure Routine sampling and testing 1 Water Outlook 2019/20 results: a.
+Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a safe and compliant supply of drinking water Performance measure (mandatory) Safety of drinking water The extent to which the Council's drinking water supply complies with- part 4 of the drinking water standards (bacteria compliance criteria) part 5 of the drinking water standards (protozoa compliance criteria) How we will measure Routine sampling and testing Water Outlook 2019/20 results: a.
 Part 4 - No E.coli detected in any of the supplies. b.
 Part 5 - Protozoa compliance achieved at Mangaweka, Hunterville Urban, Marton and Rātana.
 Taihape and Bulls did not achieve compliance.
-Years 1-3 (a) No incidents of non-compliance with bacteria compliance criteria Years 4-10 (a) Years 1-3 (b) No incidents of non-compliance with protozoa compliance criteria Years 4-10 (b) No incidents of non-compliance with protozoa compliance criteria Council's intended Level of Service is to: Provide reliable and efficient urban water supplies Performance measure ( mandatory) Maintenance of the reticulation network The percentage of real water loss from the Council's networked urban reticulation system2
+Years 1-3 (a) Years 4-10 (a) No incidents of non-compliance with bacteria compliance criteria Years 1-3 (b) No incidents of non-compliance with protozoa compliance criteria Years 4-10 (b) Council's intended Level of Service is to: Provide reliable and efficient urban water supplies Performance measure ( mandatory) Maintenance of the reticulation network The percentage of real water loss from the Council's networked urban reticulation system2